Ivo-Balbaert/The_Way_to_Mojo/book/5_Control_flow.md

 The loop in line 1 goes from start 9 to end 0, step -3.
 The end value 0 is not included, so a range(n) goes from 0 to n-1.

-for can have an optional else: block, executed exactly once when the iteration is finished.
+for can have an optional else: block, executed exactly once when the iteration is finished, even when there are no items to iterate over.

-for is based on something called an iterator.
-In the most simple term, an iterator is something that returns an element when its next method is called.
-The expression that comes after in within the for loop statement must resolve to an iterable.
-!!
-What comes after in must be an interable.
-An iterable is anything that returns an iterator when its iter method is called.
-In effect, when the for loop is executed, it calls the iterable’s iter method which returns the iterator the for loop works with.
-For each repetition of the loop, the iterator’s next is called and its result assigned to the variable coming before the in keyword.
-The iterator must keep track of the state so that the for loop advances to the next element when next is called.
+**Skipping and exiting early from loops**
+break or return can be used to jump out of a loop; in that case the else: branch is not executed. continue can be used to stop the current loop iteration and continue with the next iteration.
+This also works the same way for while-loops (§ 5.3).

+The use of for is not limited to going (or iterating) through integer intervals.
+Its use is much more general: the for loop iterates over a sequence, executing a code block for each element in the sequence.
+In this example, the sequence is a `range` function, which generates a sequence of integers.

 ## 5.3 Using while loops
 Just like in Python, you can make a loop with a condition through `while`: